jzkarlovich/python-atbswp/README.md

 TO DO:
 1. Figure out how to write Python in visual studio.
 2. Create Subsections for each chapter.
 Notes will be store in .txt files.
+3. Create virtual environments to write code and keep packages seperate from global interpreter.